Budget Mexico Guide: Mexico City

 Metropolitan Cathedral: This world-famous gothic cathedral is the largest in the Americas.
 It is built directly atop a former Aztec sacred precinct, something the Spanish often did when they conquered native tribes and took over their lands.
 Right in front of the church are huge holes in the ground covered in glass you can walk over.
 If you look carefully, you can see the skulls and bones of Aztecs buried in the earth.

 Hostel Amigo Suites: This hostel is SUPER close to the Zócalo but it’s very basic.
-It has everything you need, including a free dinner every night and free breakfast!
-So good.
+It has everything you need.
 The rooftop is also a nice place to catch the afternoon sun.
 Click the link for pricing.

 Mexico City is one of the best places to try cheap, fast and traditional Mexican foods.
 I am obsessed with Menu del Dia (Menu of the Day), where you can get 2-4 courses for a reasonable price.
 Mexico City is bountiful with ‘Menu del Dia’ found everywhere, including brothels!
 I commend you to try as many as you can while there.
 Here’s a list of my favourite eateries in Mexico City